pellcorp/Simple-AF-Wiki/docs/cart/saf_install.md

-# Simple AF Firmware requirements
+# Simple AF Firmware Installation

 !!! warning

     This guide assumes you have a K1, K1C or K1 Max and you are running stock creality firmware 1.3.3.5 or higher, or alternately you are using  [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).
 Any other pre-rooted firmware is explicitly not supported and the installer.sh will validate this and refuse to proceed if you try to use it on different firmware.

+## Requirements

+    == 1.
+Cartographer Firmware ==
-## Probe Installation
+    == 2.
+Probe Installation ==
         You will have chosen and printed a mount for your style probe and mounted it accordingly to your toolhead.

-## Cartographer Firmware

 !!! warning

     You must have flashed your cartographer with `CARTOGRAPHER K1 5.1.0` survey firmware **before** starting the installation: